 In a requirement unique to the O and P classifications, petitioners ordinarily must obtain an advisory opinion from an appropriate labor organization to include with the filing of either a principal or a support petition with USCIS (see 8 CFR § 214.2(o)(5)(i)(F)).
 The union most often will respond with a simple letter of no objection.

-To obtain a consultation, prepare everything as you would for filing with USCIS but before filing, air courier a full copy of the materials - or at least enough to make the case - to the appropriate union(s) (except as otherwise indicated on the Labor Consultation Contact List).
-Be sure to request a fax response if time is short.
+To obtain a consultation, prepare everything as you would for filing with USCIS but before filing, air courier a full copy of the materials (if the union won’t accept a fax or scan via email) - or at least enough materials to make the case - to the appropriate union(s) (except as otherwise indicated on the Labor Consultation Contact List).
+Be sure to request a fax or email response if time is short.
 The union will reply directly to you.
 The turnaround time for union responses varies from 2 days to more than 2 weeks.